anastassia-b/imessage-chatbot/README.md

     return str(generate_message(459))
 ```

-The next step is to generate responses of varying natural lengths, instead of always `459` characters.
+The current step is to generate responses of varying natural lengths 🤔.

 ### Next Steps

 - [x] Add a second layer to the model
 - [x] Improve RNN performance with LSTM cells
 - [x] In progress: Build web app version with **React**
-- [ ] Generate responses of varying lengths
+- [x] In progress: Generate responses of varying lengths
 - [ ] Look into Natural Language Processing (NLP)
 - [ ] Increase training data